Resolution and Robustness Bounds for Reconstructive Spectrometers

-For conventional spectrometers, we have a sound understanding of how a device's performance depends on, and is limited by, its physical characteristics; for instance, one can deduce that the pixel-limited spectral resolution of a dispersive spectrometer scales as $1/L$, where $L$ is the optical path length.
-For reconstructive spectrometers, however, the physical determinants of performance are less clear \cite{miller2019waves}.
-A commonly-cited heuristic is the spectral correlation length $\Gamma_{\mathrm{corr}}$, i.e., the frequency scale over which the output patterns decorrelate \cite{redding2013compact, yang2021miniaturization, yoon2022miniaturized, cai2024compact}.
-It seems reasonable that a short $\Gamma_{\mathrm{corr}}$ is desirable, as it makes the patterns for neighboring frequencies more easily distinguishable, but there have been only limited efforts to study this systematically \cite{varytis2018design}; it is unclear if $\Gamma_{\mathrm{corr}}$ is the main constraint, or whether other physical properties such as transmittance, noise levels, etc., may be more relevant.
-Moreover, the performance of a reconstructive spectrometer may depend on idiosyncratic features of the reconstruction algorithm, such as domain-specific priors, which make it hard to draw general conclusions.
+For conventional spectrometers, we have a sound understanding of how a device's performance depends on its physical characteristics; for instance, the pixel-limited spectral resolution of a dispersive spectrometer is known to scale as $1/L$, where $L$ is the optical path length.
+For reconstructive spectrometers, however, the determinants of performance are less clear \cite{miller2019waves}.
+A commonly-cited heuristic is the spectral correlation length $\Gamma_{\mathrm{corr}}$, the frequency scale over which output patterns decorrelate \cite{redding2013compact, yang2021miniaturization, yoon2022miniaturized, cai2024compact}.
+It seems reasonable that a short $\Gamma_{\mathrm{corr}}$ is desirable, as it makes the patterns for neighboring frequencies more easily distinguishable, but there have been only limited efforts to study this systematically \cite{varytis2018design, ma2026inverse}; it is unclear if $\Gamma_{\mathrm{corr}}$ is the main constraint, or whether other physical properties such as transmittance, noise levels, etc., may be more relevant.
+Moreover, the performance of a reconstructive spectrometer may depend on idiosyncratic features of the reconstruction algorithm, such as domain-specific priors, making it hard to draw general conclusions.